Unboxed-Software/solana-course/content/program-testing.md

 # TL;DR

 - Testing is a **key component** of smart contract development because it ensures the code works as intended before releasing it to the public.
-- Solana programs support all different types or tests, the most common being unit and integration tests.
+- Solana programs support all different types of doc tests, the most common being unit and integration tests.

 # Overview